taylor-j-murray/Regression-in-Housing-Data/README.md

 `final.ipbynb`  features an end to end ML project.
 Consists of a Jupyter Notebook presentation on EDA and Machine learning modeling/performace on predicticing housing prices using the Kaggle data set: https://www.kaggle.com/datasets/austinreese/usa-housing-listings

-We quickly noted some key takeaways from `final.ipbynb`:
+We quickly note some key takeaways from `final.ipbynb`:

 **Objective:** predict prices from structured housing data through engineered features and the XGBoost Regression model.